-The payday loan firm Wonga has said up to 270,000 of its customers may have been affected by a data breach.
+The payday loan firm wonga has said up to 270,000 of its customers may have been affected by the data breach.

 The firm said it was “urgently investigating illegal and unauthorised access to the personal data of some of its customers in the UK and Poland”.
 The firm said it began contacting borrowers on Saturday and was offering support through a dedicated phone line.

 The information stolen includes names, addresses, phone numbers, bank account numbers and sort codes.

 Around 245,000 of the customers affected are based in the UK with the rest in Poland.
 In a statement, the firm said: “We are working closely with authorities and we are in the process of informing affected customers.